Recommendation letters play an essential role during the graduate school application process.

 The most candid letters are typically written by people who are aware of your proven academic abilities—and those who can offer insights about your potential.

 Ideally, they will discuss your leadership skills and best personal traits.
 They should describe your specific attributes that will help you succeed in the program for which you are applying.
-For this reason, it can be useful to share information about your program and explain the reasons that it would be meaningful for you to attend.
+For this reason, it can be useful to share information about your program in advance.
+Additionally, be sure you explain the reasons that it would be meaningful for you to attend.
 This will give your recommender further information to help support your application.

 However, if you have been out of school for long and you are unable to get in touch with former instructors, the best option will be to ask supervisors from your workplace.
 In this case, it is important that you do not choose someone based on their title or rank, but rather based on how well they know you.